jbergstroem/mariadb-alpine/README.md

  ✓ start a server with a custom root password
  ✓ start a server with a custom database
- ✓ start a server with a custom database, user and password ✓ verfiy that binary logging is turned off
+ ✓ start a server with a custom database, user and password ✓ verify that binary logging is turned off
  ✓ should allow a user to pass a custom config
  ✓ should import a .sql file and execute it
  ✓ should import a compressed file and execute it